ZITADEL Docs

 Organization

-An organization is the ZITADEL resource which contains users, projects, applications, policies and so on.
-In an organization projects and users are managed by the organization.
-You need at least one organization for your own company in our case "The Timing Company".
+An organization is the ZITADEL resource that contains users, projects, applications, policies and so on.
+The organization manages the projects and users.
+You need at least one organization for your own company, in our case "The Timing Company."
 Your next step is to create an organization for each of your customers.

 Project